-As an undergraduate student, you may have had to apply for student loans, and you may now be concerned about beginning your repayments.
-And if you’re now planning to go to graduate school; how will you pay for that?
+As an undergraduate student, you may have had to apply for student loans and you may even now, as you consider sending applications to graduate programs, be concerned about your repayment, especially if these were unsubsidized loans.
+Even if you receive offers and acceptance to a university, how are will you pay for that?
 Will you be able to apply for grants and scholarships as you did for your undergraduate degree?
-Will you have to rely on student loans?
+Will you need an additional student loan?

-As a graduate student, do you still have to fill out a FAFSA each year if you want to qualify for financial aid?
-Will you be able to qualify for need-based aid or will it be solely merit-based?
+As a graduate student, you do still have the option to fill out a free application for federal student aid (FAFSA) each year if you want financial aid.
+Will you be able to qualify for need-based aid or will it be solely based on merit?

-Graduate students do fill out a FAFSA annually.
-However, you can expect a few changes in your filing process now that you’re a graduate student.
-Also, you will no longer be eligible for certain forms of aid, such as the Pell grant but you can still qualify for work-study funds, as well as scholarships.
+Graduate can submit a FAFSA annually, though those attending particularly expensive colleges, such as those for law or medical degrees still tend to borrow higher amounts than those who attend other grad or doctoral programs.
+You can expect a few changes in your filing process now that you’re a graduate student.
+Also, you will no longer retain eligibility for certain forms of aid, such as the Pell grant, but you can still qualify for work study funds and scholarships.

 What is the FAFSA?

 FAFSA is the acronym for the Free Application for Federal Student Aid.
 You should have filled a form out for each academic year you were in school as an undergraduate student.
-Every student, whether undergraduate or graduate, is required to complete, sign, and file their FAFSA before the deadline for their school if they want the opportunity to receive most financial aid, even scholarships.
+Every student, whether undergraduate or graduate, is required to complete, sign, and file their FAFSA before the deadline for their school if they plan to have the opportunity to receive most financial aid or be awarded scholarships.

 What’s Different About Completing the FAFSA for Graduate School vs. Undergrad?

-If an undergraduate student answers any of these questions with a “yes,” they will be classified as independent students as well.
-For both graduate and undergraduate students, this classification means they aren’t required to give any parental information in their FAFSA.
+If an undergraduate student answers any of these questions with a “yes”, they will be classified as independent students as well.
+For both graduate and undergraduate students, this classification means that the requirements for parental information in their FAFSA are waived.

-All of this has implications for your future federal aid.
-Graduate students are primarily eligible for federal and private student loans.
-These include the Federal Direct Stafford Unsubsidized Loan, and the Grad PLUS Loan.
+All of this has implications for your future access to funding from federal aid.
+Graduate students are primarily eligible to cover the cost of school with federal and private student loans.
+The financial aid graduates have access to include the Federal Direct Stafford Unsubsidized Loan, and the Grad PLUS Loan.
 This second loan is credit-based, which means, if your credit report indicates any issues, you may need a co-signer to get approval.

-To apply for federal student financial aid, you need to meet several conditions: be a US citizen or legal resident; hold a legal Social Security Number; register with the Selective Service (male, between 18 and 25); be enrolled half-time in a program eligible for federal aid; keep your grades up; stay current on previous student loans; have not borrowed the maximum aggregate limit on student loans.
+To apply for federal student financial aid, you need to meet several conditions including be a US citizen or legal resident; hold a legal Social Security Number; register with the Selective Service (male, between 18 and 25); be in attendance full- or half-time to an accredited educational program that can receive federal aid services; keep your grades up; stay current on previous student loans; have not borrowed the maximum aggregate limit on student loans.

 How to Complete Your FAFSA

-As a graduate student, you should already have some experience in filing out your annual FAFSA, though some changes are occasionally made to the application process and to the form itself.
+As a graduate student, you should already have some experience in filling out and applying for your annual FAFSA, though some changes are occasionally made to the application process and to the form itself.
 Before you begin filling out the form, you have to have an FSA ID.
-This allows you to electronically sign your FAFSA before you file it.
-It takes up to three days for the DOE to verify your request for an FSA ID.
-Until you receive yours, you won’t able to fill your FAFSA out, renew it, or sign your application online.
+This allows you to electronically sign your FAFSA.
+It takes several days for the DOE to verify your request for an FSA ID.
+Until you receive yours, you won’t able to fill your FAFSA out, renew it, or sign your application online so you know your funding options.

-Navigate to the FAFSA website (fafsa.gov).
-Even though you have filled a form out annually since you applied your first time, read and follow the instructions carefully—some information and instructions may have changed.
+Navigate to the FAFSA site (fafsa.gov) and search for the FAFSA.
+Even though you have filled a form out annually since you applied your first time, read and follow the instructions carefully; some information and instructions may have changed.
 Decide which form you need to complete.
-Each one is designated by academic years.
+Each one is designated by academic year.
 If you already know you’ll be in school during both academic years, fill out the academic form for the first year and then, once it has processed, you can fill out the academic form for the later year.

 Don’t forget to create a save key.
 This is a temporary password allowing you to save your application and complete filling it out at a later time.

 If you are new to filling out your FAFSA, complete the Student Demographics area (name, date of birth, and other information.
-Input your information just as it shows on your Social Security card.)
+Input your information just as it shows on your Social Security card.
+Make sure you complete all the steps.)
 As a graduate student, you don’t need to worry about this.

-If you haven’t started graduate school yet, include each school you’re considering attending—this applies even if you haven’t been accepted or applied yet.
+If you haven’t started graduate school yet, include each school you’re considering attending.
+The information will be sent by email to your school of choice (or a list of schools you are considering); this applies even if you haven’t been accepted or applied yet.
 If a school decides not to accept you, the FAFSA form will be disregarded.
 If you choose a new school, you can remove schools you included earlier.

-Answer each question in Section Three—the dependency status section.
+Answer each question in Section Three - the dependency status section.
 You’ll see questions about different areas of your life so that the DOE will be able to determine whether you are a dependent student or an independent one.
 As a graduate student, you are much more likely to be independent.
 Congress established the dependency guidelines, which are nothing like those the IRS uses.
-As an example, you may still be classified as a dependent student, even if you pay your own bills and live separate from your parents.
+As an example, you may still be classified as a dependent student, even if you receive no help or income from your parents for bills and don't share a home with your parents.

 Why File for FAFSA Early?

 Filing deadlines have changed in recent years.
 The 2019-2020 form was to be filed by the first of October in 2018.
-However, different schools have different filing deadlines, so be careful to check with your school’s Financial Aid office for the deadline of your school.
+However, different schools have different filing deadlines, both private and public, so be careful to check with your school’s Financial Aid office for the deadline of your school.
 You want to have your FAFSA submitted before then.

 Financial aid is decided on and distributed on a “first-come, first-served” basis.
 This means that the earlier you apply, the more likely you are to receive a larger financial aid package.
 It’s important to file early so the agency has time to analyze your application and send results to your school.
 Even if you haven’t requested admission to a particular school, you should apply for financial aid.

-As soon as the FAFSA is available in the current academic year, you should fill it out.
-Universities and states can run out of financial aid money early.
+As soon as the FAFSA is available in the current academic year, you should start to fill it out.
+Each university and state can run out of financial aid money early, not to mantion late fees may be applied.

 What Types of Aid are Available to Graduate Students?

 Graduate students are eligible for several types of financial aid.
 These include direct aid, which is given straight to the student.
-A stipend which is part of a scholarship or fellowship is one example of direct aid.
+A stipend, which is part of a scholarship or fellowship on a specific campus, is one example of this type of aid.

 Another type of aid is indirect aid.
 Indirect aid includes health insurance, tuition, and fee subsidies.
 You may qualify for federal work-study or assistantships (research or teaching), which also provide financial assistance.

 Graduate scholarships, which you must apply for separately from your FAFSA, are another form of financial aid.
 The Federal Direct Unsubsidized Loan (up to $20,500 aggregate) is also available.
-Awards are based on merit, such as block grants, fellowships, stipends, and scholarships are another form of aid.
+Awards are based on merit such as block grants, fellowships, stipends, and scholarships are another form of aid.
+Depending if your federal loan is subsidized or not, interest will accrue at varying rates.

-While this type of financial aid is not related to FAFSA, it does assist students currently in the military or those who are veterans.
+While this type of financial aid is not related to the FAFSA, it does assist students currently within the military community and those who are vets.
 Examples include the G.I.
 Bill, which subsidizes their education.
-Here, the veteran/service member/student does not have to repay the financial assistance.
+Here, the service member does not have to repay this financial assistance.
 They worked for the aid during their time in the military, so it belongs to them for the purpose of education.

 This aid is paid directly to the student, which means your school may require you to sign a promissory note.
 Or you may have to apply for student loans to pay for your education.
 Then, you can repay the loans with payments from your G.I.
-Bill.
+Bill depending on the terms of the loan.
 However, you are not required to fill out the FAFSA to obtain this aid.